CHARITY PARTNER OF CHOICE

 “We welcome the support of Charter Hall,” stated Lyn Ellis, Director, The Raine Foundation.
 “It’s important that we continue the important medical research that Mary Raine envisaged and continue her legacy to drive greater positive good.

 “The Foundation continues to fulfil its principal goal – and the wishes of Mary Raine – of supporting the brightest and best young medical research minds in Western Australia.”

-Charter Hall is currently undertaking a $75m redevelopment of Raine Square to transform the central CBD site in Perth into a seven day a week entertainment, dining and retail precinct.
-The redevelopment will deliver 40 new stores and will see cinemas return to the Perth CBD for the first time since 2013.
+Charter Hall undertook an extensive multi-million dollar redevelopment of Raine Square to transform the central CBD site in Perth into a seven day a week entertainment, dining and retail precinct.
+The redevelopment delivered 40 new stores and welcomed Palace Cinema, the first cinema in the Perth CBD since 2013.

-Charter Hall is also delivering on its plan to transform Raine Square into a major Perth destination.
-In honour of Mary Raine, the original owner of the precinct, it will also see heritage restoration of the Hotel Wentworth and Royal Hotel — both synonymous with Mary Raine — to sympathetically incorporate them into the entire precinct.
+Charter Hall continues to deliver on its plan to transform Raine Square into a major Perth destination.
+In honour of Mary Raine, the original owner of the precinct, the heritage-listed Hotel Wentworth and Royal Hotel have been restored and maintained.